zhaocrazy/zhaocrazy/README.md

 - I’m currently working on Guangdong

-- My coding language is Node & Go  and  Now I am learning english
+- My coding language is PHP Node & Go  and  Now I am learning english

 - I will  do better in coding  and I hope we could together